atomikpanda/sign_release_apk/README.md

 # sign_release_apk

-Builds for APK for release, aligns, signs with cert, verifies, removes build dirs, and zips for deployment.
+*Builds APK for release, aligns, signs with cert, verifies, removes build dirs, and zips for deployment.*

 ### Installation